Six Foot Joe

 Also available, is the ten song, acoustic guitar/vocals disc "Uncut: the Demo Tapes" (HURR-0206).
 Joe exposes the essence of his songwriting by stepping behind the microphone with his acoustic guitar instead of his sax on "Uncut: the Demo Tapes".
 The disc consists of song demos Joe made when he composed and created this material---so if you want to hear some raw, unplug music this disc is for you.
 “Uncut” consists of songs that Joe wrote early in his career along with some previously unreleased material.

-Joe’s holiday disc, “Santa’s Jump ‘n’ Jive Revue” (HURR-0209), is a special four-song release for that festive time of year.
-Joe makes the holidays jump, swing and rock on the opening two tracks of this special 4 track disc---‘mistletoe’ tapers you might say.
+Joe’s holiday disc, “One Cool Rockin’ Sleigh” (HURR-0209), is a special three-song release for that festive time of year.
+Joe makes the holidays jump, swing and rock on the opening track of this special 3 track disc---‘mistletoe’ taper you might say.
 And, with his story telling at its best, Joe brings out the true meaning of the holidays on the track “Santa Was Here”.
 Joe shows his lighter side on the disc closer “Joe’s Holiday Wish”.

 SIX FOOT JOE REVIEWS: